 Perhaps the essential characteristic of mindful observation is that you are just watching, observing all facts, both inner and outer, very calmly, clearly, and closely.
+To sustain this attentional perspective over time, especially during stressful events, invariably requires the conscious application of effort.

 A working hypothesis for ongoing investigation in human neurophysiology, based on a significant body of preliminary data, is that the mental action of mindful awareness specifically modulates the activity of the prefrontal cortex.
-Because of the well established role of this cortical area in the planning and willful selection of self-initiated responses (Spence & Frith 1999; Schwartz & Begley 2002) the capacity of mindful awareness, and by implication all emotional self-regulating strategies, to specifically modulate activity in this critical brain region has tremendous implications for the fields of mental health and related areas.
+Because of the well established role of this cortical area in the planning and willful selection of self-initiated responses (Spence & Frith 1999; Schwartz & Begley 2002), the capacity of mindful awareness, and by implication all emotional self-regulating strategies, to specifically modulate activity in this critical brain region has tremendous implications for the fields of mental health and related areas.

 The major theoretical issue we are attempting to address in this article is the failure of classical models of neurobiological action to provide a scientifically adequate account for all of the mechanisms that are operating when human beings utilize self-directed strategies for the purpose of modulating emotional responses and their cerebral correlates.
 Specifically, the assumption that all aspects of mental activity and emotional life are ultimately explicable solely in terms of micro-local deterministic brain activity, with no superposed effects of mental effort, produces a theoretical structure that both fails to meet practical scientific needs, and also fails to accommodate the causal structure of modern physics.
 The simple classical model must in principle be replaced by the physically more accurate and functionally more useful concept in which the role played by the mind when observing and modulating one's own emotional states is an intrinsically active and physically efficacious process in which mental action is affecting brain activity, not merely being affected by it.
-One key reason for the necessity of this change in perspective is the fact that recognition of the active character of the mind in emotional self-regulation is needed both to subjectively access the phenomena, and to objectively describe what is subjectively happening when a person directs his or her inner resources to the challenging task of modifying emotional responses.
-It takes effort for people to do this.
-That is because it requires a redirection of the brain's resources away from lower level limbic responses and toward higher level prefrontal functions --- and this does not happen passively.
+One key reason for the necessity of this change in perspective is the fact that recognition of the active character of the mind in emotional self-regulation is needed both to subjectively access the phenomena (e.g., effort is required to sustain mindfulness during stressful events), and to objectively describe what is subjectively happening when a person directs his or her inner resources to the challenging task of modifying emotional and cerebral responses.
+It takes effort for people to achieve these results.
+That is because it requires a redirection of the brain's resources away from lower level limbic responses and toward higher level prefrontal functions --and this does not happen passively.
 Rather, it requires willful training and directed effort.
 It is semantically inconsistent and clinically counter productive to insist that these kinds of brain changes be viewed as being solely an intra-cerebral "the physical brain changing itself" type of action.
 That is because features of the activity essential to its identification, activation, and use are not describable solely in terms of material brain mechanisms.